Comparison Review of MS Drugs

 While rare, DMTs may cause serious side effects.
 Not everyone who takes these medications experiences serious side effects.
 Individuals should discuss all safety concerns with their doctor prior to beginning treatment with a DMT.4-19

-• Alemtuzumab (Lemtrada®) – Infusion-associated reactions and severe allergic reaction, rare viral disease (progressive multifocal leukoencephalopathy), thyroid disorders, increased risk of certain cancers, infections (including opportunistic such as herpes virus, human papilloma virus, fungal infections, listeria, and nocardiosis)
+• Alemtuzumab (Lemtrada®) – Infusion-associated reactions and severe allergic reaction, rare viral disease (progressive multifocal leukoencephalopathy), development of secondary or new autoimmunity including thyroid autoimmune disorders, increased risk of certain cancers, infections (including opportunistic such as herpes virus, human papilloma virus, fungal infections, listeria, and nocardiosis)

 • Cladribine (Mavenclad®) – Increased risk of infections and malignancies, worsening of chronic infections such as HIV, hepatitis or TB, fetal harm.